danielenapo/AI_unibo/Obsidian Uni/Supervised Learning/Classification/Neural Networks (MLP).md

 ![[Pasted image 20230119183453.png]]

 $\lambda$ is the **learning rate**, it's a [[Hyperparameter]] for gradient descent that change the influence of the gradient when updating the weights (smaller $\lambda$ leads to smaller changes).
+Multiplying factor of the connection to be applied to the connection weights

 ### Stop criteria
 Iterations end when one of this conditions is met: